IndraGonz/CLARC/README.md

 Make sure these 3 input files are in the same folder, since you will specify the input folder path when running CLARC.

+### Inputs for Panaroo

+Because of the way in which Panaroo saves the representative sequences of each COG, the inputs will be slightly different.

 #### Command

 Now the clarc command can be run from the terminal (within the clarc_env environment):